Distinguished Professor Lecture Series

 UF Distinguished Professor, College of Liberal Arts & Sciences

 Title: Pushing Photons for Fun (and Profit?): Photochemistry

 I want to warmly welcome you to the UF Faculty Senate's website.

-President Machen has had a great year in Tallahassee, with the Legislature declaring the University of Florida as preeminent.
+President Machen had a great year in Tallahassee, with the Legislature declaring the University of Florida as preeminent.
 Along with this designation came reaffirmation and continued (and increased) funding for several other initiatives.
 This fall, we welcome more than 60 new preeminence faculty into the Gator family with more searches continuing.
 Preeminence is here to stay!

-President Machen will retire at the end of the year after a decade of historical significance.
+President Machen retired at the end of the year after a decade of historical significance.
 Notwithstanding the economic reversals of that time, several longstanding issues were resolved during that decade, such as the university deciding tuition and fees and the preeminence declaration.
 He implemented his vision of Machen Opportunity Scholars, which may well be the most profound innovation in UF's diversity program.

+As I write this in January, I am nearing the end of my term.
+I will retire on April 1.
+Paul Davenport, Distinguished Professor in the College of Vet Med will take over for the last two months.
 This upcoming year will be an exciting time for the University and I look forward to working with you as Faculty Senate Chair.

 Chair, Faculty Senate